traefik/gallienii/readme.md

 ## Synchronize Forks

+### Configuration

-You must defined which fork you wanted to synchronize in a TOML file.
+You must define which fork you want to sync to a TOML file.
 See [the sample](/sample.toml).

 By default using `./gallienii.toml` file.